 The “Jean-Paul Belmondo”

-One of the celebrity owned Daytona pieces, this chronograph was made in 1971.
-Stainless steel oyster watch was owned by French actor Jean-Paul Belmondo as name suggests.
+One of the celebrity-owned Daytona pieces, this chronograph was made in 1971.
+Stainless steel oyster watch was owned by French actor Jean-Paul Belmondo as the name suggests.
 Watch itself had a cameo in the 1975 crime film “Peur Sur la Ville” and was featured in the film poster as well.
-Carries an estimate of $60,000 to $120,000.
+Carries an estimate between $60,000 and $120,000.

 The “White Rainbow”